-For a plug-in electric vehicle (100% electric, range extended or hybrid) refuelling will be slightly different to what you are used to, but in many ways, it can be easier and more convenient.
-If you have off-street parking, then home-charging means you can simply plug in your vehicle and leave it overnight so that it’s fully charged the following morning.
+For a plug-in electric vehicle (100% electric, range extended, or hybrid), refuelling will be slightly different to what you are used to, but in many ways, it can be easier and more convenient.
+If you have a driveway or garage, then home-charging means you can simply plug in your vehicle and leave it overnight so that it’s fully charged the following morning.
 This uses cheaper off-peak electricity offered by energy companies and reduces your vehicle running costs further.

-If you need to charge your plug-in vehicle whilst out and about, there is an extensive network of public charge points that you can use.
+If you need to charge your plug-in vehicle whilst out and about, there is a growing network of public charge points that you can use.
 These are found at a wide range of locations such as shopping centres, supermarket car parks, residential roads, high streets and more.
-The charge points come with a range of charging speeds – rapid, fast and slow.
+The charge points come with a range of charging speeds – ultra rapid, rapid, fast and slow.
 For a mid-size car, the typical charging speeds are:

 Most charge point operators allow users to see whether their charge points are operational and available through dedicated apps.
 This allows drivers to better plan their journeys and see what the best recharging option is at any given time.